 Interacting with Scholars

 So we have explored what scholarship constitutes in a normative sense, but does it matter which traditional scholar one refers to?
-And what if a scholar makes a mistake, how should one react?
-More seriously, how does one recognise if a traditionally trained scholar is incompetent or has subsequently deviated from the right path, and what to make of the recent ‘celebrity shaykh’ culture from a public perspective?
+And if a scholar makes a mistake, how should one react?
+More seriously, how does one recognise if a traditionally trained scholar is incompetent or has subsequently deviated from the right path?
+And what to make of the recent ‘celebrity shaykh’ culture from a public perspective?

 For example, scholar 1 may permit consuming food X, whilst scholar 2 (who may be from the same madhab as scholar 1 or otherwise) may not.
 If a layman opts to follow scholar 2 here (due to having greater trust in him or her), they must stick to this view thereafter, unless there is a genuine shar’i need to contravene it or a change in the original circumstances surrounding the question posed.
 So if this layman is now presented with food X at say a party and feels awkward in refusing, they cannot switch to scholar 1’s opinion and deem it permissible to consume for convenience.
 This would not count as a genuine need in the shari’ah and would be to subject Islamic laws to one’s desires, rather than the opposite.

 However, a scholar’s defending their position would not be tolerated if by it they commit major errors that are cause for deviation (something every Muslim should be able to discern given their obvious nature – see here for more).
 For example, if they abuse their status or position of trust, support tyranny and justify clear government oppression, openly commit major sins, refuse to retract their view despite not being able to defend their position, deny or interpret the beliefs and practices of Ahl al-Sunnah wa al-Jama’at in a false way, et cetera.
-Unfortunately, there are a growing number of scholars who fall into this category, amongst which are the likes of Shaykh Imran Hussain and Mufti Abu Layth (Nahiem Ajmal).
+Unfortunately, an increasing number of scholars fall into this category and one ought to be aware of them, such as the likes of Shaykh Imran Hussain and Mufti Abu Layth (Nahiem Ajmal).
 One must however, get as much clarification as possible from scholars whom one suspects of deviancy first and then preferably refer to reliable scholars for advice and guidance about their views and actions before writing them off.

 Judgements in such cases are also made by what is apparent, not by what may be a person’s intentions.
 So a scholar may be committing or preaching a major wrong due to coercion or a genuine need, but because accepting that wrong from them (on the presumption that they may have a valid excuse) has greater negative societal effects than the individual harm caused to that scholar from being refuted, societal well-being must be given preference and the scholar’s being wrong recognised.
 If the scholar truly has a genuine excuse, this will be a test for them from God and they will receive their reward in sha Allah.